samaellovecraft/samaellovecraft/README.md

 </div>
 <br>

 Driven and self-motivated cybersecurity enthusiast with a strong interest in ethical hacking, penetration testing, vulnerability analysis, network security and the IT field in general.
+Feel free to [reach out](#socials) to me if you have any offers or questions.
+I'm always open to new opportunities and challenges!

 <div align="center">
   <picture>